Dan-Mead/DnD/README.md

 ## Aspects

-Aspects is concerned with character creation, and building a 'character ' object.
-The character object contains all the information required for the character sheet to build an object.
+Aspects is concerned with self creation, and building a 'self ' object.
+The self object contains all the information required for the self sheet to build an object.
 And will [TBD] be exportable.

  Stats currently included are: